Azihadadi/Document-QA-with-RAG/README.md

-# 🧠 Document QA with Retrieval-Augmented Generation (RAG)
+# 🧠 RAG EndToEnd Document QA

 This repository demonstrates a complete workflow for implementing a **Retrieval-Augmented Generation (RAG)** pipeline using Hugging Face's `transformers` and `datasets` libraries.
 It provides a practical example of combining dense retrieval with generative large language models to build intelligent, context-aware QA systems.